Amon-Ra St. Brown Player Prop Bets for NFL Week 17 | Detroit vs. Seattle 1/2/2022

 Season Stats

-- This season St.Brown has 74 catches (98 targets), leading his team with 692 receiving yards (46.1 per game) plus three touchdowns.
+- This season St.Brown has 74 catches on 98 targets, with a team-high 692 receiving yards (46.1 per game) and three touchdowns.

 - St.Brown has been the target of 98 of his team's 524 passing attempts this season, or 18.7% of the target share.

-- St.Brown has seen the ball thrown his way 11 times in the red zone this season, 19.6% of his team's 56 red zone pass attempts.
+- St.Brown (11 red zone targets) has been the recipient of 19.6% of his team's 56 red zone pass attempts.

+- The Lions, who rank 29th in the NFL in points scored, have dropped back to pass 58.0% of the time while opting for the ground attack 42.0% of the time.

 - Click over to SISportsbook and find the latest player props and odds for St.Brown's matchup with the Seahawks.